 You will study six core modules:

 You'll spend your final year working on a research project in one of our laboratories.
 You will have access to the state-of-the-art instrumentation that our department has to offer.

-You will carry out a research project with a focus on environmental and atmospheric chemistry.
+You will carry out a research project with a focus on environmental and atmospheric chemistry, which may be undertaken in our Wolfson Atmospheric Chemistry Laboratories.
 You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 |UK (home)||International and EU|

 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.